A Beginner’s Guide to Home Canning Basics

 - Youth Canning Lessons

-- University of Minnesota Answerline – Not from Minnesota?
+- University of Minnesota Answerline (Not from Minnesota?
 I doubt they’ll ask or really care.
-You can check with your own Land Grant University to see if they might have a similar service.
+Otherwise, you can check with your own Land Grant University to see if they might have a similar service.)

 - Ingredients for Food Preservation